ingararntzen/timingdocs/docs/source/sync/mediasync.rst

 1) Codecs and format issues are notorious for audio and video on the Web, and certain options/combinations may hurt the ability for precise synchronization.

-2) The ability to synchronize live media streams depends on the player timeline being tied to the media content.
+2) Synchronization of live media streams is possible, but depends on the session timeline being correctly tied to the media content timeline.
 In particular, if the media player starts from *currentTime* 0 whenever the viewer session starts, session timeline and content timeline are *independent*.
 If so, synchronization is not possible, unless the relation between the two timelines may be derived by other means.

 3) Repeated buffering due to limited data access is not a great starting point for precise synchronization.